All Products

 Scenarios

-Latency-sensitive file sharing workloads that require low response latency, such as Linux or Windows enterprise applications, container PersistentVolumes (PVs), web content management, and genetic computing.
+Latency-sensitive file sharing workloads that require low latency, such as Linux or Windows enterprise applications, container PersistentVolumes (PVs), web content management, and genetic computing.

 I/O-intensive workloads that require high throughput, high IOPS, and massive numbers of files.
 Examples include HPC, AI training, autonomous driving, genetic computing, film and television rendering, EDA simulation, oil and gas exploration, and weather analysis.